 AndrewBloom

-CONTAINS SPOILERS8/10 8 months ago
+CONTAINS SPOILERS8/10 one year ago

 [8.0/10] There are two sequences in *Oppenheimer* that are a metonym for the rest of the film.
 Early on, a young J. Robert Oppenheimer is given a hard time by his teacher, essentially punishing him for his human struggles by denying him the chance to see a lecture from his hero.
 So Oppenheimer, filled with frustration and a chance bit of inspiration, fills his professor’s apple with an injection of cyanide.
 He does the deed coldly and methodically, attends the lecture, and doesn’t seem the slightest bit perturbed that he’s essentially committed an act of attempted murder on someone who made his life miserable.